 Maintaining a good healthy IT security posture is the goal of every organization.
 However budget constraints, lack of proper IT security plans leaves gaps, that needs much attention.
 Ransomware, data breaches occur more than often, and is exponentially on the rise.
 Businesses are in the midst of a digital transformation pathway – the way business is conducted is different, and is fast paced, with heavy data content workloads.
 CTO’s and decision makers to stay ahead of this competitive environment, have to scale up their IT security setup to meet up challenges.

 The coming of IOT, AI and ML are big game changers – this sentiment is reflected across industries, and domains.
 All these technologies are maturing, and getting deployed rapidly.
 Aligning with such needs, IT security vendors are also tailoring solutions to meet these demands, as security challenges will co-exist as technology evolves.
 Security tools like SIEM, SOAR, concept of managed SOC is ready to meet such challenges.
-The favorable aspects for security vendors is IOT, AI, ML is yet to be accepted in a widespread manner , thus any gaps in security solutions can be quickly filled up.
+The favourable aspects for security vendors is IOT, AI, ML is yet to be accepted in a widespread manner , thus any gaps in security solutions can be quickly filled up.

 Earlier organizations did not pay much attention to security budgets, balance sheets reflected more on IT spending on infrastructure, outsourcing, and staffing costs.
 This is now changing, more budgets are allocated to IT security, the spending is estimated to be over 10% plus, in most organizations, driven by the scaling up with newer technologies.